sharma-629/fraud-detection/README.md

-# 💳 Fraud Detection Prediction App
+# 💳 Fraud Detection Prediction

 This project is a **Fraud Detection System** that predicts whether a financial transaction is fraudulent or not.
 It uses a **Machine Learning pipeline** trained on transaction data.